chriswillphoto/project0/README.md

 # Tic Tac Toe

-Tic Tac Toe for Pvp or single player mode vs a dumb or slightly less dumb ai player.
+Tic Tac Toe for PvP or single player mode vs a dumb or slightly less dumb ai player.
 Win and you get to listen to Darude - Sandstorm.

 ## Things this does not yet have